PhD Application Process

 By choosing the University of Suffolk, postgraduate students can have the opportunity to benefit from working with academic specialist supervisors in their respective fields who have an outstanding track record of leading national and international research.
 Post-graduate researchers acquire in-depth knowledge, expertise and experience in a particular subject through original investigation.
 As a research student at the University of Suffolk, we will help you develop the advanced analytical, critical thinking and problem-solving skills you will need for your study and future career.

 At Suffolk, we accept postgraduate research students on a rolling basis.
-Successful applicants for postgraduate research degrees will begin their programme of study at the beginning of the next suitable month.
-We have detailed below each step of the application process for potential research students and the Graduate School will advise you at each step of the process.
+Successful applicants for postgraduate research degrees will begin their programme of study at the beginning of the next suitable month (excluding August and December).
+We have detailed below each step of the application process for potential research students.
 You can also find for detailed information in our Research Proposal and Guidance section.

-Our research degrees are awarded by the University of Brighton.
+Our research degrees are awarded by the University of Essex.

 Applicants for postgraduate research degrees are expected to hold a Bachelors (Honours) degree, graded at 1 or 2:1, awarded by an institution or body with degree awarding powers in the UK or equivalent from a recognised overseas institution.